rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 ## After install, Menu, Verify #

+These instructions apply to Docker running within all operating systems.

-0. Open a Terminal shell window.
+1. Open a Terminal shell window.

    After Docker installation, the same Docker commands are applicable on all operating systems: